-- waste transfer stations; - kerbside and bulk waste, recycling and green organics bin network; - South Street waste collection contractor vehicle depot; and - RecycleWorld.
+- Recycling and Waste Centres - kerbside and bulk waste, recycling and green organics bin network - South Street waste contractors vehicle depot - RecycleWorld.

-In addition, developing strategies and forward planning is undertaken for new infrastructure requirements as part of the implementation of the Waste Reduction & Recycling Plan 2015-2020.
+In addition, developing strategies and forward planning is undertaken for new infrastructure requirements as part of the implementation of the Waste Reduction & Recycling Plan 2015-2020 and the new plan once finalised by 2020-2021.